Upcoming MCLE Events – Statewide

 SAVE THE DATE

-› OSPD – June 2025 IDID MCLE Training Opportunities
+› OSPD – Training Opportunities

 Unless otherwise noted these trainings are intended for criminal defense team members only, including attorneys, investigators, social workers, paralegals, mitigation specialists, law office professionals, and other job roles on defense teams.